 8.7.1 Electrical Work Authorization

-Electrical Qualification and OJT Training Forms are initiated by filling out the application form on the following Web site: http://electricalsafety.lbl.gov/
+An Electrical Qualification and OJT Training Form is initiated by filling out the application form on the following Web site: http://electricalsafety.lbl.gov/

 Electrical AHDs are initiated by accessing the AHD database, and selecting “Electrical” as a hazard.
 An electrical hazard schedule containing the hazards and controls to be described is provided in the AHD forms.
 Some elements of the electrical schedule may not apply to particular work operations.
 The Electrical Safety Subject Matter Expert (SME) is available to assist in identifying the type and severity of hazards, as well as developing appropriate controls.